Philogy/philogy.github.io/_posts/2022-08-22-paradigm-ctf-2022-write-up-collection.md

 ## Glossary
 The following is a breakdown of the Paradigm CTF 2022 with links to respsective write-ups.
 Challenges are sorted by total solves.
+Credit to [0xfoobar's thread](https://twitter.com/0xfoobar/status/1561529252029276161) for links to some of the write-ups.

 - ✅ Means personally solved (for 0xmonaco just means participated)
 - ❌ Did not solve